christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

   1. The **Edit Buffer Capability** - this is probably the most common and intuitive capability, and most MIDI devices have the concept of an edit buffer.
 A transient storage of the patch that is currentl being edited by the player.
 Normally, a request method to retrieve the edit buffer as well as a send to edit buffer message exist.
 Sometimes, the request for an edit buffer is replied to with a program dump, sometimes there is a specific edit buffer dump message.
   2. The **Program Dump Capability** - this can be implemented in addition to or instead of the Edit Buffer Capability.
 The Program Dump capability allows to address to memory places of the synth directly via bank number/program number.
 Normally, there is a message to request a specific program from a specific memory position, and a message to send a patch into a specific program position.
 Of course, all variations and asymmetries possible exist in the MIDI world as well.
 In case your device has only Program Dump Capability and not Edit Buffer Capability, it is common practice to implement the Edit Buffer Capability with the help of the Program Dump Capability, but to use a fixed memory position as "edit buffer".
 Note that this might or might not reflect the last changes the player made to the patch.
 E.g. at the Kawai K3 there is no way to retrieve the transient buffer the user is currently modifying.
   3. The **Bank Dump Capability** - some synths allow to request a full bank of patches with just a single request command.
 The reply could then be either a single bank dump message (Kawai K3), or a stream of individual program messages (Access Virus), or a stream of program messages and other stuff that you might want to ignore (Matrix 1000).
 In any case, implementing the bank dump capability is more involved than the capabilities above, but usually provides much better performance.
 If the bank dump capability is missing, the Librarian will try to iterate over the individual patches and use either program change commands and the edit buffer requests, or the individual program dump requests.
 For very few devices, the bank dump capability is the only way to retrieve the content of the device.
+  Some devices are able to send bank dumps but don't provide a way to request them, so implementation of the request command is optional and is deemed the **Bank Dump Request Capability**, but should only be implemented if the Bank Dump Capability is also implemented.

 The capabilities are explained in the sections in more detail.